HOME OF SALUTING AMERICA'S BAND DIRECTORS™

 The Northwest Mississippi Community College Ranger Marching Band is directed by Tim Garrett who is a trumpet player in The Band Directors Marching Band.
 Thank you to the Ranger Marching Band for your SERVICE THROUGH MUSIC!

-The Northwest Mississippi Community College Ranger Marching Band honors attending
+The Northwest Mississippi Community College Ranger Marching Band

 The Morgan High School Marching Band helped organize, and participated in a veterans program on Saturday, September 9, 2023.
 The band performed at the Morgan County Fair honoring veterans from across the entire county.

 Four band students participated in the program by reciting The Pledge of Allegiance and reading prepared comments about Veterans Day.
 The 40-member band also performed: "The Star Spangled Banner," "Amazing Grace" (as a tribute to Purple Heart Veterans), "Salute to America's Finest" (honoring all five branches of the military), and then Abigail Heigley (11th grade trumpet player) performed "Taps" (in memory of all Morgan County veterans who passed away since last year’s fair).
 Over one hundred people and 50 Veterans were in attendance.
 Multiple veterans commented on how special it was to have our program, and to have so many kids represented in a service thanking veterans.